coffeemug/defstartup/_drafts/productivity.md

 So important work comes first.
-I ask myself: _how likely is this person/audience to be giddy about my work?_ Unless the answer is "very likely", I politely turn the meeting down.
+I ask myself: _how likely is this person/audience to be giddy about my work?_ Unless the answer is "very likely", I politely turn the meeting down (via a template shortcut):

+> Thank for thinking of me, but I decided to be a bit reclusive and focus on doing uninterrupted work for the next six months.